Skip to Content

 Safe Routes to School

-Safe Routes to School uses programming and infrastructure to encourage children to walk and bike to school.
+Safe Routes to School (SRTS) uses programming and infrastructure to encourage children to walk and bike to school.
+The infrastructure improvements increase safety, comfort, and accessibility for everyone using the street.
+These changes can slow drivers, make people walking more visible, and improve bus infrastructure.

-The long-term vision of Milwaukee’s program is to create an environment where more students and families walk and bike to school.
-DPW works in coordination with Milwaukee Public Schools and the Wisconsin Bike Fed on this program to use a holistic set of strategies to create safer, more convenient environments for children to walk and bike to school.
+The long-term vision of Milwaukee’s SRTS program is to create an environment where more students and families walk and bike to school.
+The City of Milwaukee partners with local schools, community groups, and the Wisconsin Bike Fed to hold Safe Routes to School engagement activities for both students in their classrooms and the wider school community.

 Safe Routes to Transit